PUBLISHED: 09 April 2014

 Environmental Impacts of Flooding

-Flood water can contain debris, pollutants and nutrients.
+Flooding has both positive and negative consequences.
+On the negative side, flood water usually contains debris and pollutants.
 Debris can include trees and stones, or even pieces of houses.
-Pollutants in flood water, such as bacteria and pesticides, can be carried far distances.
+Pollutants in flood water, such as bacteria and pesticides, can be carried long distances.
 Sedimentation and turbidity can result in the growth of algae and phytoplankton blooms that jeopardize water quality.

-Important nutrients and mineral deposits can also be dispersed by flood water, resulting in improved plant growth and overall ecosystem health.
-Over time, the nutrients, organic material and sediment carried by flood waters and deposited on the landscape can provide fertility benefits.
+On the positive side, important nutrients and mineral deposits can also be dispersed by flood water, resulting in improved plant growth and overall ecosystem health.
+Over time, the nutrients, organic material, and sediment carried by flood waters and deposited on the landscape can provide fertility benefits.
+Furthermore, flooding can help to recharge groundwater while the soil and sediment carried by flood waters can prevent erosion and maintain river deltas [i].

 Replenishment of Surface and Groundwater